N. Idaho home listed as 'not haunted' in real estate listing

 Jeff Mason is trying to sell the “stunning rancher” on North 3rd Street.
 Like any home on the market, there is a for sale sign outside that also adds that the home is “not haunted.”

-Mason said the seller is asking a lot for the property, almost $300,000 to be exact, so he decided to have some fun with the listing.
+Mason said the seller is asking a lot for the property, almost $300,000 to be exact.
+He wasn't going to sugar-coat this listing.
+So he went with an honest and straight forward approach.

 But it gets better.
 He also mentions that there is plenty of ventilation in the roof and attic for hot summer nights.
 The basement also features a “diverse ecosystem with plenty of wildlife for target practice; any North Idaho homeowner’s dream!”